-Carol Cole’s appearances in the United States, Canada, South America, North Africa and throughout Europe have brought unanimous critical praise for her musical artistry, flawless technique and beautiful tone.
+Carol Cole’s appearances in the United States, Canada, South America, North Africa, China, and throughout Europe have brought unanimous critical praise for her musical artistry, flawless technique and beautiful tone.

-“She knows how to capture the hearts of her listeners", writes Messaggero of Venice, Italy.
-"Passionate violin playing, carefully sculpted and crafted",notes The Pocono Record in Pennsylvania.
-After a recent concert in Saratoga, New York, the Post Star described her playing as “brilliant, focused and impassioned, exceptional".
-The Philadelphia Inquirer reviewed Ms. Cole’s performance at the Mozart-on-the-Square Chamber Music Series as “providing firm, accurate and spirited leadership, her sense of timing and sound (are) musical indeed.”
+“She knows how to capture the hearts of her listeners,” writes the Messaggero of Venice, Italy; “Passionate violin playing, carefully sculpted and crafted,” notes The Pocono Record in Pennsylvania.
+From Saratoga, New York, the Post Star described her playing as “brilliant, focused and impassioned – exceptional.”
+The Philadelphia Inquirer reviewed Ms. Cole’s performance at the Mozart-on-the-Square Chamber Music Series as “providing firm, accurate and spirited leadership – her sense of timing and sound (are) musical indeed.”

 In her native San Francisco, Cole studied with William Pynchon, a classmate of Isaac Stern, of the Nauom Blinder-Adolf Brodsky Russian School of Violin Playing.
-Her education continued in Philadelphia after receiving a full scholarship to the famed Curtis Institute of Music, where she studied violin with Arnold Steinhardt and chamber music with Felix Galimir, Jamie Laredo, Jasha Brodsky of the Curtis Quartet, Alexander and Misha Schneider of the Budapest Quartet and Michael Tree of the Guarneri Quartet.
-She also played in master classes for Joseph Gingold.
+Her education continued in Philadelphia after receiving a full scholarship to the famed Curtis Institute of Music, where she studied violin with Arnold Steinhardt and chamber music with Felix Galimir, Jamie Laredo, Jascha Brodsky of the Curtis Quartet, Alexander and Mischa Schneider of the Budapest Quartet, and Michael Tree of the Guarneri Quartet.
+She also played in master classes for Joseph Gingold and Dorothy Delay.